GeorgiNedyalkov/Paws-Gallery/README.md

 - use https://dog.ceo/dog-api/
 - think about separating concerns
 - upload the result to github and make sure we can easily install and run it
-- don't overdo it. this task is meant to be simple.
-I feel like maybe 2 hours of work should be enough

 ## 💻 Built with